 The usual appeal sequence is the following: the person who made the decision > vice dean for academic affairs > Appeals Committee

-- If you wish to appeal a decision regarding the organisation of studies (except for the grade of the graduation thesis or graduation examination or a decision concerning the tuition fee, see below), you must first address the person who made the decision and appeal the decision in writing or orally within three working days from the date of the decision.
+- If you wish to appeal a decision regarding the organisation of studies (except for the grade of the graduation thesis or graduation examination or a decision concerning the tuition fee, see below), you must first address the person who made the decision and appeal the decision in writing or orally within five working days from the date of the decision.

 - It this does not have the desired outcome, you may file an appeal with the vice dean for academic affairs within three working days of learning that the decision will not be changed.
 The vice dean may set up a committee of three members for hearing the appeal.
 You will receive a reply from the vice dean within 14 days.

-- To appeal against a decision made by the vice dean, the student can file an appeal with an independent Appeals Committee within 30 days after the announcement of the contested decision.
+- To appeal against a decision made by the vice dean, the student can file an appeal with an independent Appeals Committee within seven days after the announcement of the contested decision.
 The appeal must be filed with the secretary of the Appeals Committee at Ülikooli 18-135A, Tartu 51014, or be digitally signed and sent to martin.parn [ät] ut.ee The Appeals Committee is an academic body independent from the administration of the university.
 This ensures that the student’s problem is resolved as impartially as possible.
 The committee has eight members: four members of the teaching staff and four students.
 At least two teaching staff members are professors.
 There is at least one student of each study level among the student representatives.
 The student representatives are appointed by the Student Council who submits their names to the vice rector for academic affairs.
 The legal counsel for organisation of studies acts as the secretary of the committee.

 Actions of the Appeals Committee